 8. Demonstrated critical thinking, ability to deal with ambiguity, resolve complex problems, and effectively manage projects.

 10. Committed to working in a multicultural environment.

 3. Travel between campuses and buildings as required

 4. Tasks may require exposure to extreme heat/cold or extreme weather conditions, to strong odors and/or smoke, to strong and/or toxic chemicals and to dust or pollen.

 COLLEGE CELL PHONE USAGE:

 The College anticipates that the position incumbent must be available throughout the workday and, on some occasions, after regular work hours.
 Therefore, as a condition of employment, the incumbent is expected to be available by cell phone and is required to provide their current cell phone number to the Office of Human Resources and to their immediate supervisor.

 This description in no way states or implies that these are the only duties to be performed by the employee occupying this position.
-All College employees are required to follow any other job-related instructions and to perform any other job-related duties requested by the supervisor.
+Employees will be required to follow any other job-related instructions and to perform any other job-related duties requested by their supervisor.

 |Conditions of Employment|